DrHenchman/uhc-pack/README.md

 ## How to setup

-1. Download the zip file for the [latest release](https://github.com/DrHenchman/uhc-pack/releases/download/v0.3/uhc-pack.zip) of the datapack
+1. Download the zip file for the [latest release](https://github.com/DrHenchman/uhc-pack/releases/download/v0.4/uhc-pack.zip) of the datapack
 2. Place the zip file in in the `<world>/datapacks/` folder
 3. Run `/reload` on your server to detect the new datapack
 4. Decide the center of your map and teleport to it e.g. `/tp @s 0 ~ 0`
 5. Run `/function uhc_pack:setup` to prepare the Lobby

-From here, you can control the rest of the setup the book provided
+From here, you can control the rest of the setup the book provided.

+After the UHC is complete you can run `/function uhc_pack:complete` to put everyone into spectator mode and lock in the awards.
+You can then reveal the awards using `/function uhc_pack:awards/reveal`.

 ## Planned Features